tresorit/ZeroKit-Azure-marketplace-vm/README.md

 ![Azure VM dashboard](https://github.com/tresorit/ZeroKit-Azure-marketplace-vm/raw/master/.images/azure-vm-dashboard.PNG)

-You can access your Vm through this ip address.
+You can access your VM through this ip address.

 To log in to your machine, you should use ssh:
 - From linux use command "ssh {your-vm-user}@{your-vm-id}", and use your password.